ARTICLE 1 - APPLICATION OF THE GENERAL TERMS OF SALE

 The parties elect their respective registered offices as domicile.

-These GTS are written in a French version and an English version.
-In the event of a contradiction between the two versions, the French version shall prevail.
+These GTS are written in French, in English and in Spanish.
+In the case of a contradiction between the different versions, the French version shall prevail.